 Asthma is a common disease with a particularly high incidence in childhood and the teenage years.
-Incidence rates \sim 6-11/1000 per year have been reported in children and teenagers [1-4].
-The incidence is also high among younger adults, \sim 13/1000 per year [5], while the incidence is lower among older adults, \sim 2-5/1000 per year [6, 7].
-Among children, asthma is more common in boys than girls [4, 8-10], but in adolescence there is a gender shift, in part explained by increasing incidence among girls [3, 4, 10] and higher remission among boys [11].
+In children and teenagers incidence rates around 6-11/1000 per year have been reported[1-4].
+Also among younger adults the incidence is high, around 13/1000 per year[5], while among older adults the incidence is lower, around 2-5/1000 per year[6,7].
+Among children, asthma is more common in boys than girls[4, 8-10], but in adolescence there is a gender shift, in part explained by increasing incidence among girls[3,4,10] and higher remission among boys[11].

-The most important risk factors for asthma are a family history of asthma and allergic sensitisation [1, 9, 12-15].
-Other risk factors include environmental exposures, such as environmental tobacco smoke (ETS) and house dampness, and in older individuals, occupational exposures and tobacco smoking [9, 12, 13, 16].
-Several early-life risk factors have been suggested to have a long-lasting effect on asthma development, including low birthweight, short time of breastfeeding, severe respiratory infections, maternal smoking during pregnancy and postnatal ETS exposure [12, 13, 17-21].
-Allergic rhinitis and eczema also often precede asthma development [22, 23].
+The most important risk factors for asthma are a family history of asthma and allergic sensitization[1,9,12-15].
+Other risk factors include environmental exposures, such as environmental tobacco smoke (ETS) and house dampness, and in older individuals, occupational exposures and tobacco smoking[9,12,13,16].
+Several early-life risk factors have been suggested to have a long-lasting effect on asthma development, including low birth weight, short time of breastfeeding, severe respiratory infections, maternal smoking during pregnancy and postnatal ETS exposure[12,13,17-21].
+Also allergic rhinitis and eczema often precedes asthma development[22,23].

-However, the association between risk factors in early life and asthma has mostly been studied cross-sectionally in children or retrospectively in older ages and the findings are thereby subject to recall bias.
-There are only a few prospective studies about asthma where unselected, population-based cohorts have been followed from childhood up to adult age [8, 22-26].
+However, the association between risk factors in early life and asthma has mostly been studied cross-sectionally in children or retrospectively in older ages, and are thereby subject to recall bias.
+There are only a few prospective studies about asthma where unselected, population-based cohorts have been followed from childhood up to adult age[8,22-26].
 Consequently, studies reporting the incidence of asthma from childhood to adulthood are particularly rare.
-Thus, the aim of this prospective cohort study was to estimate the incidence of physician-diagnosed asthma up to 28 years of age, and to study the association between early-life risk factors and asthma onset at different ages.
+Thus, the aim of this prospective cohort study was to estimate the incidence of physician-diagnosed asthma up to 28 years of age and to study the association between early-life risk factors and asthma onset at different ages.